Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Golden State Warriors at Crypto.com Arena on Monday, starting at 10:00 PM ET on TNT.
-The Lakers have a 2-1 series lead.
-The over/under is 228.5 for the matchup.
+The Los Angeles Lakers are 7.5-point underdogs heading into a potentially-deciding Game 5 of the second round of the NBA Playoffs against the Golden State Warriors at Chase Center on Wednesday, starting at 10:00 PM ET on TNT.
+The Lakers lead the series 3-1.
+The point total is set at 225.5 in the matchup.

 Lakers vs. Warriors Odds & Info